Starcounter/Docs/guides/mapping-and-blending/avoiding-css-conflicts/README.md

 </div>
 ```

-Note here that **everything at the root level must be a Block**.
-A Block can have multiple Element and Modifier sections and every Element and Modifer has to belong to a Block.
+Note here that **everything at the root level must be a block**.
+A block can have multiple element and modifier sections and every element and modifier has to belong to a block.

 ## Example